roma272007/alpha_calc_roblox/README.md

 This just a test for my knowledge of Python (and good calculator!...maybe)

-I will be updating this calculator and i would like to add some another points
+I will be updating this calculator and will be adding a new features